TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/CreateFromScratch.rst

    Before you publish your changes, make sure the documentation is rendered correctly.

-   Look at :ref:`rendering-docs-quickstart` for a quick start.
+   Look at `Rendering Documentation With Docker <https://github.com/t3docs/docker-render-documentation/blob/master/README.rst>`__ for a quick start.

 6. When You Are Done, Publish Your Changes